-Congratulations, you've started your Invisalign treatment!
-This video will help you care for your Invisalign aligners, to keep them clean and working properly - and your treatment on track towards a beautiful, healthy smile!
+Congratulations, you’ve started your Invisalign treatment!
+This video will help you care for your Invisalign aligners, keep them clean and working properly, and keep your treatment on track towards a beautiful, healthy smile!

 Your treatment depends entirely on how well you follow the guidelines for Invisalign wear: if you don’t wear your aligners, or fail to keep them clean, even the best orthodontist won’t be able to straighten your teeth.

-Give you smile the best opportunity for excellent results by sticking with your Invisalign program as instructed by your provider!
+Give your smile the best opportunity for excellent results by sticking with your Invisalign treatment plan as instructed by your provider!

 Wash your hands with soap and water, and handle only one aligner at a time.
 Your aligners are labeled clearly for easy insertion.

 Push gently on the aligners to insert them over your teeth, pressing on the back ends of the aligners over the molars to snap them gently into place.
 If you’re having trouble with proper aligner fit, consult this video for assistance.